Security7/CloudFlare-To-SumoLogic/README.md

-# CloudFlare To SumoLogic
+# Cloudflare To SumoLogic

-This repository grabs the logs from CloudFlare groups them and converts the time format for Sumo Logic to ingest.
+This repository grabs the logs from Cloudflare groups them and converts the time format for Sumo Logic to ingest.

 # Deploy this stack